-Science Progress is a SCIE ranked, multidisciplinary journal that aims to provide a platform for the entire scientific community.
+Science Progress is a SCIE ranked, multidisciplinary journal that aims to provide a platform for the entire, global scientific community.
 This journal aims to facilitate greater collaboration between the different research streams by bringing all of the disciplines together.

 The journal will explore innovations within journal publishing, offering process options such as the Transparency and Openness Promotion guidelines and other open science initiatives in order to provide authors with the best home for their research.

-Science Progress welcomes all scientifically rigorous research, including replication studies and negative/null results.
+Science Progress welcomes all scientifically rigorous research suitable for a global audience, including replication studies and negative/null results.
 All articles are subjected to rigorous peer review.
 As an open-access journal, we aim to publish accepted articles online as quickly as possible in order to ensure your work is immediately and widely accessible.

 This journal is a member of the Committee on Publication Ethics (COPE)